KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
      $ g FOO    # Search recursively for "FOO"
      $ g -i foo # Search recursively for "foo", ignoring case
-     $ g -w FOO # Search recursively for "FOO" as a word, ignoring e.g. "FOOBAR"
+     $ g -w FOO # Search recursively for "FOO" as a word, ignoring 例如 "FOOBAR"
 ```
 If figuring out how some feature works requires a lot of searching, it might indicate that the documentation should be extended or improved.
 In such cases, consider filing a documentation bug using the Yocto Project implementation of Bugzilla.
 For information on how to submit a bug against the Yocto Project, see the Yocto Project Bugzilla wiki page and the "Submitting a Defect Against the Yocto Project" section.

 > Note
-> The manuals might not be the right place to document variables that are purely internal and have a limited scope (e.g. internal variables used to implement a single .bbclass file).
+> The manuals might not be the right place to document variables that are purely internal and have a limited scope (例如 internal variables used to implement a single .bbclass file).

 ## 3.31.
 Making Changes to the Yocto Project
 Because the Yocto Project is an open-source, community-based project, you can effect changes to the project.
 This section presents procedures that show you how to submit a defect against the project and how to submit a change.